hyperspy/hyperspy/rosettascio/docs/supported_formats/image.rst

 Image formats
 -------------

-HyperSpy can read and write data to `all the image formats
+RosettaSciIO can read and write data to `all the image formats
 <https://imageio.readthedocs.io/en/stable/formats.html>`_ supported by
 `imageio <https://imageio.readthedocs.io/>`_, which uses the `Python Image Library (PIL/pillow) <https://pillow.readthedocs.io>`_.